dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 <a name="cosmos-id"></a>

-### Cosmos: More characters are escaped in 'id' values
+### Azure Cosmos DB: More characters are escaped in 'id' values

 [Tracking Issue #25100](https://github.com/dotnet/efcore/issues/25100)